OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/pure_functions/screencast/slides.md

 # Benefits of pure functions

 - **Explicit interfaces**: What is used in the function is passed in as argument
-- **Testability**: Control everything relevant while testing
+- **Testability**: While testing, control everything that is relevant
 - **Parallelization**: No worries when calling pure functions in parallel
 - **Reduced mental load**: No worries about side effects when calling pure functions
 - **Powerful tools**: Pure functions are compatible with powerful concepts from functional programming and some libraries expect them

 ---